 New – Apache Spark on Amazon EMR

 My colleague Jon Fritz wrote the guest post below to introduce a powerful new feature for Amazon EMR.
+We updated it on May 16, 2017 in order to describe some new console features and to account for the availability of Spark 2.0.

 I’m happy to announce that Amazon EMR now supports Apache Spark.
 Amazon EMR is a web service that makes it easy for you to process and analyze vast amounts of data using applications in the Hadoop ecosystem, including Hive, Pig, HBase, Presto, Impala, and others.
 We’re delighted to officially add Spark to this list.
 Although many customers have previously been installing Spark using custom scripts, you can now launch an Amazon EMR cluster with Spark directly from the Amazon EMR Console, CLI, or API.